March 14, 2022

 3. XE Currency: This app is great for tracking live exchange rates and historical data for over 180 currencies

-Learn how mint can help with international personal finance
+Learn how a multi-currency personal finance app can help with international personal finance

 One of the idiosyncrasies about managing money in multiple currencies is the difference in risk exposure - you are introducing exchange rate risk to your portfolio and making the international chunks subject to the geopolitical and economic risks of those nations, particularly with respect to investments that are correlated to macroeconomic factors.
 What does this mean?
 Well, it's nothing to be particularly scared of, but just means that you'll want to keep an eye on where your money is, and whether some investments need rebalancing.
 This is where we come in - use personalised analytics tools, suggestions and individualised risk profiling to judge when and how to make rebalancing decisions across jurisdictions.